glFusion/astore/README.md

   * Add products through the admin interface to appear on the store homepage.
   * Pass `asin=<ASIN>` to have any product displayed as a "featured" product.
     * Requested products can optionally be added to the catalog.
+  * Supports searching Amazon and caches search results by query.
   * Avoids Amazon request limits:
     * Items are retrieved from Amazon in bulk and cached.
     * A 1-second sleep() is induced if requests would be made too rapidly.